 Shoppers familiar with the Black Friday and Cyber Monday circus know they’re stepping into the lion’s den.
 The Internet has always been a lawless place, but it becomes particularly rough during the holiday shopping season.

-In preparation for the frenzy, cyber villains have crafted a virtual onslaught of social engineering scams, malspam, and malicious, spoofed websites in order to dupe the droves of people expected to spend an average of $803 per shopper on Black Friday weekend alone—in brick-and-mortar shops, online, and also on mobile devices.
+In preparation for the frenzy, cyber villains have crafted a virtual onslaught of social engineering scams, malspam, and malicious, spoofed websites in order to dupe the droves of Americans expected to spend US$87 billion, or an average of about $400 per shopper on Black Friday weekend.

 - Go directly to a store’s website instead of using search engines to look for deals.
 If you happen to find a deal using a search engine, try to verify it by searching for the exact name of the deal in quotes.
 If it’s a scam, then it’s likely someone will have already put out a warning.